Carl G. Martin

 About

-Carl G. Martin joined the English faculty at Norwich in 2010.
-He specializes in early English language and literature, with a research focus on class and violence in works of the 14th–16th centuries.
-He also regularly teaches science fiction and world literature.
+Carl Grey Martin joined the English faculty at Norwich in 2010.
+He specializes in early English language and literature.

 Martin, born and raised in New Bedford, Massachusetts, to immigrant parents, has always been interested in the stories — and histories — of earlier times and distant places.
-He teaches early British and world literatures, as well as History of the English Language, Science Fiction Literature, and The Bible as Literature.
-He hopes to devote more attention in his classes to the epic Beowulf and J.R.R.
-Tolkien’s work.
+He regularly teaches the History of the English Language and a course on J.R.R.
+Tolkien, as well as film studies, science fiction, and premodern world literature.

-His scholarship focuses on class, violence, and ideology in 15th- and 16th-century texts.
-He tries to explore and expose the literary and cultural tools that the European aristocracy used to rationalize its violence and material power, which perpetuated class-based injustices.
-He is also an editorial board member of the journal Socialism and Democracy, for which he writes book reviews on history, philosophy, and the visual arts.
+His scholarship, published in journals such as The Chaucer Review and Studies in Philology, focuses on class, violence, and ideology in 15th- and 16th-century texts.
+He tries to explore — and expose — the literary and cultural tools that the European aristocracy used to rationalize its violence and material power, which perpetuated class-based injustices.

 Education